 As more companies expand their international presence, one of their biggest challenges is developing and maintaining sustainable engagement with overseas customers.
-Long gone are the days of personal customer interaction at a retail level, and worldwide live phone support is prohibitively expensive for all but a handful of companies.
+The days of personal customer interaction at a retail level are long gone, and worldwide live phone support is prohibitively expensive for all but a handful of companies.
 Social media is a helpful way to stay in touch and market your products and services, but it’s not a secure option for confidential or sensitive information.
 This leaves email as the most practical option for secure customer correspondence, marketing and support.

 It may seem old-fashioned, but email is still one of the most powerful and affordable tools in your arsenal.
 Connecting via email creates tremendous opportunities to build lasting customer engagement and secure long-term brand loyalty.
 However, to be effective, it has to be done right.